-At a point somewhat higher than the cold water pipe you will tap into, drill a locator hole with a long, thin bit.
+Drill a locator hole with a long, thin bit at a point somewhat higher than the cold water pipe you will tap into.
 Bore over the rim joist, sheathing, and siding.
 To escape and disrupt the siding, drill partly from the inside out.
 And then whole by hitting from the outside in.

 Insert Hose Bib

 Grip a carpenter’s square or straight board beside the hose bib site.
-And spot the cold water pipe for the place of the tee fit.
+Spot the cold water pipe for the place of the tee fit.
 Shut off the water.
 Cut into the line and fix the fitting.

 Tips for Galvanized Pipe Connections